NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Kimilekki.md

     desc: "_[[Spells/Demonic Pact|Abyssal Pact]]_"

   - name: "Captive Rake"
-    desc: "`pf2:1`  **Requirements** A creature is [[Conditions/Grabbed|Grabbed]] in the glabrezu's pincer\n**Effect** The glabrezu pulls the grabbed creature up to 5 feet closer, then makes two claw Strikes against it.
+    desc: "`pf2:1`  **Requirements** A creature is [[Conditions/Grabbed|Grabbed]] in the glabrezu's pincer\n* * *\n\n**Effect** The glabrezu pulls the grabbed creature up to 5 feet closer, then makes two claw Strikes against it.
 Those Strikes count as one attack when determining the glabrezu's multiple attack penalty, and the penalty doesn't increase until after both Strikes."

   - name: "Steady Spellcasting"
     desc: "  When a reaction would disrupt the glabrezu's spell, the demon can attempt a DC 15 Flat check check, avoiding the disruption on a success."

   - name: "Sudden Betrayal"
-    desc: "  A glabrezu can always use Deception when rolling initiative as long as they're aware of at least one opponent before initiative is rolled.\nWhen using Deception for initiative, the demon gains a +2 circumstance bonus to Deception."
+    desc: "  A glabrezu can always use Deception when rolling initiative as long as they're aware of at least one opponent before initiative is rolled.\n\nWhen using Deception for initiative, the demon gains a +2 circumstance bonus to Deception."

   - name: "Treacherous Veil"
     desc: "  A glabrezu's [[Spells/Illusory Disguise|Illusory Disguise]] enables it to appear as a creature of any size."